Santa Cruz Mission State Historic Park

 ParkStore

-The Santa Cruz Mission has the distinction of being the oldest building in Santa Cruz, and the ParkStore reflects that history.
-It offers a selection of books about the Native American experience, as well as California Mission history and other Santa Cruz history books.
-And of course, it offers a wide variety of apparel and other items featuring Michael Schwab’s iconic Santa Cruz Mission image.
+The Santa Cruz Mission is the oldest building in Santa Cruz, and the ParkStore reflects that history.
+It offers a selection of books about the Native American experience, California Mission history, and other Santa Cruz history books.
+Of course, it offers a wide variety of apparel and other items featuring Michael Schwab’s iconic Santa Cruz Mission image.
 Fourth-grade students and their families will find useful materials for Mission reports.

 Fees and Passes